 - Name of faculty host for the candidate.

 - Plan of Engagement for the visitor The Engagement Plan, written and agreed to jointly by the scholar and host, should consider interactions with MIT in research, teaching, student mentoring (graduate and undergraduate), and community life (e.g., efforts to advance diversity and inclusion, or outreach efforts).

 - Letter of nomination by a faculty member.

-- Letters of endorsement by the relevant DLC Head and Dean.
+- Letter of endorsement by the relevant DLC head and school or college dean.

-The MLK Faculty Advisory Committee reviews nominations for Visiting Professors and Scholars, makes recommendation for funding, and provides advice on policies and practices.
-Committee members are selected by the ICEO, following recommendations from the Deans of each of MIT’s five schools.
+The MLK Faculty Advisory Committee reviews nominations for MLKScholars, makes recommendations for funding, and provides advice on policies and practices.
+Committee members are selected by the ICEO, following recommendations from the deans of the schools or college.

-- Prof. Paul Osterman, Sloan School of Management
+- Professor Robert Freund, MIT Sloan School of Management

-- Prof. J. Phillip Thompson, Department of Urban Studies and Planning
+- Professor P. Christopher Zegras, Department of Urban Studies and Planning